 For me, the constant attrition has led to some of my bottom teeth fracturing and unsightly pits where the enamel has fallen away.
 The repair bill to fix the problem I’m told, if left unchecked, could run into thousands of pounds.

 But is regenerative dentistry too good to be true?
-What are its scope and limits, and will it ever be possible to grow our own replacement adult teeth?
+What are its scope and limits, and will it ever be possible to grow new teeth?

 How does regenerative dentistry work?

 Who better to ask than Dr Adam Celiz.
 Curiously Dr Celiz isn’t a dentist.
 He’s actually a material scientist and, remarkably, he’s only been working in dentistry for three years.
 However, in that time he’s created a regenerative materials laboratory at Imperial College London.